 Big South Conference Hall of Fame

-The Big South Hall of Fame was formed in 2003-04 as part of the League's 20th Anniversary celebration.
+The Big South Hall of Fame was formed in 2003-04 as part of the league's 20th Anniversary celebration.
 Each year the Conference inducts up to eight individuals into the Hall of Fame.
-The 12th Hall of Fame Class (2015) increased the Big South's Hall of Fame membership to 57 former student-athletes, coaches, administrators and contributors.
+The 13th Hall of Fame Class (2016) increased the Big South's Hall of Fame membership to 61 former student-athletes, coaches, administrators and contributors.

 Nominations for the Hall of Fame are made by current member institutions and the League Commissioner.
 The Hall of Fame committee, made up of a representative from each member institution, will then select the class from the submitted nominations.
 Student-athletes who have graduated from a Big South institution and are 10 years removed from that institution are eligible for induction.
 Administrators, coaches and other non-student-athletes who have ended their association with the Conference are also eligible.
 Significant contributors to the Conference are eligible whether or not their association with the League has ended.